The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 Carl Jung explains that we fall prey to neurosis precisely because we avoid the truth and being with reality.
 In other words, if we never confront our fears and truly grow up, we’re bound to remain neurotic.

-That’s often the case with the Puer and Puella Aeternus, who constantly seek comfort, the easy way out, and resort to day-dreaming.
+That’s often the case with the Puer and Puella Aeternus, who constantly seek comfort and the easy way out, frequently resorting to daydreaming.

 If that’s your case, you have some work to do, and I break it down into actionable steps in my Conquer The Puer Aeternus Series.